With Atola Insight Forensic, you can always create an image of a drive with bad sectors.

 Once again, an error checking and correction algorithm is in place for a great reason.
 There is absolutely no magic in bad sector recovery.
 It is impossible to recover something that just isn't there.

 There are tools that claim better bad sector recovery.
 But they utilize a statistical approach, an algorithm where the tool reads the bad sector a number of times and then reconstructs the "original" sector by locating the bits that occur most often in the sector.
 While these tools claim this approach could improve the outcome, there is no evidence to back up the validity of such claims.
-Furthermore, re-reading the same spot many times while the hard drive is failing is a good way to cause permanent damage to the media or heads.
+Furthermore, re-reading the same spot many times while the hard drive is failing is a reliable way to cause permanent damage to the media or heads.

-Like all high end data recovery tools, Atola Insight Forensic supports bad sector recovery via the Read Long approach.
+Like all high-end data recovery tools, Atola Insight Forensic supports bad sector recovery via the Read Long approach.

 However, we are one important step ahead of competition: the locations of recovered sectors are automatically stored in the case management database.
 After imaging is complete, Atola Insight automatically marks all files that contain sectors recovered with the Read Long command.